Water607965/Water-Site-s-Application-Version/README.md

 To fix this, go to this link (https://webstockreview.net/images/water-icon-png-3.png) and save the image.

-# 💧 Afterwards, Here are the steps to correctly assign the water icon 💧 :
+# 💧 Steps to Desicevely Correctly Assign the Water Icon 💧

 1. Go to finder 📁.
 2. Go the water application 💧.